MasterChef Junior (American TV series)

-MasterChef Junior is an American cooking competition involving children from the ages of 8–13 that premiered on Fox on September 27, 2013.
+MasterChef Junior is an American cooking competition involving children from the ages of 8–13 that aired on Fox from September 27, 2013 to May 20, 2024.
 It is based on the format of the British series Junior MasterChef.

-On March 5, 2014, MasterChef Junior was renewed for a third season before production on season two began.
-The second season premiered on November 4, 2014.
-The third season premiered on January 6, 2015.
-The fourth season premiered on November 6, 2015.
-The fifth season premiered on February 9, 2017.
-The sixth season premiered on March 2, 2018.
-On February 13, 2019, it was announced that the seventh season would premiere with a two-episode special on March 12, 2019, with the judges being Gordon Ramsay, Christina Tosi, and Aarón Sánchez.

-In July 2019, it was announced that the show would be returning for an eighth season, with Ramsay and Sánchez as returning judges, along with new judge Daphne Oz replacing Tosi.
-The season premiered on March 17, 2022.
+A ninth season was aired March–May 2024, with Gordon Ramsay, Aarón Sánchez, and Daphne Oz as returning judges, along with new judge Tilly Ramsay.

 Format

 Any child between ages eight and thirteen can apply to become a contestant on the series by applying online or by going to an open casting call.
 The contestants are announced through a variety of methods over the years, sometimes via competitions, or sometimes the top contestants are simply announced.

 As in its parent show MasterChef, the following challenges have all been regularly featured on the show: